asgardex/asgardex-desktop/README.md

 sudo apt-get install libudev-dev
 ```

+### Docker

+A docker file has been created.
+Checkout the Repo and with Docker installed run the following commands

+To build the image: `docker build -t asgardex-dev-container .`.
+This will build a docker image called `asgardex-dev-container`.

+To run the image: `docker run -it --memory=4g --name asgardex-dev-container -p 3000:3000 asgardex-dev-container`

 ### Generate ERC20/BEP20 & Avax & ARB asset white list

 Whenever [THORChain ERC20 asset whitelist](https://gitlab.com/thorchain/thornode/-/blob/develop/bifrost/pkg/chainclients/ethereum/token_list.json) has been updated (usually with a [new release of THORNode](https://gitlab.com/thorchain/thornode/-/tags)), run following script to auto-generate this list for ASGARDEX